 What you’ll need:

-- Feathers—any size, any color.
+- Feathers from the craft store—any size, any color.
 (Neutrals are always a nice place to start.)

 - Acrylic paint